XnorTheUnforgiven/distributech_prototype/README.md

 Once that is done, clone the repository and checkout the master branch.
 ### Build
-Once your environment is properly setuped, you can enter the following shortcuts to build the project:
+Once your environment is properly setuped, you can enter the following shortcuts to build the project in VSCode:
 - Press ctrl-p
 - Enter the following command:
 `>CMake: Build`